AdaCore/why3/doc/exec.rst

 .. option:: --flat

-   perform a flat extraction, *i.e.*, everything is extracted into a single file.
+   Perform a flat extraction, *i.e.*, everything is extracted into a single file.
 This is the default behavior.
 The :option:`-o` option should be given the name of a file or, if omitted, the result of extraction is printed to the standard output.

 .. option:: --modular

-    each module is extracted in its own, separated file.
+    Each module is extracted in its own, separated file.
 The :option:`-o` option cannot be omitted, and it should be given the name of an existing directory.
 This directory will be populated with the resulting OCaml files.

 .. option:: --recursive

-    recursively extracts all the dependencies of the chosen entry point.
+    Recursively extract all the dependencies of the chosen entry point.
     This option is valid for both :option:`--modular` and :option:`--flat` options.

 Examples.